Alcohol isn’t good for you.

 Even if you don’t drink, but struggle with depression, supplementing with SAM-E may really help you.
-I took it for a few months after coming off antidepressants, but no longer need to take it regularly.
+I took it for a few months after coming off psychiatric medication, but no longer need to take it regularly.
 You can get it here.

 Taurine is another amino acid that reduces the bad effects of alcohol on your brain.

 It’s been shown to prevent brain cell death, reduce lack of coordination, and decrease the urinary loss of certain minerals during alcohol use (31, 32, 33).

 You can get Taurine through Amazon.
 I recommend taking 500 mg before consuming alcohol.

 As I mentioned above, Vitamin B1 (thiamine) is the most important B vitamin to take when consuming alcohol.